 The Company has no direct employee or environmental responsibilities, nor is it responsible directly for the emission of greenhouse gases.
 The Board's principal responsibility to Shareholders is to ensure that the investment portfolio is managed and invested properly.
 As the Company has no employees, it has no requirement to report separately on employment matters.
-The Board comprises five male Directors and delegates responsibility for looking to ensure diversity to the Nomination Committee, as explained in the Statement of Corporate Governance on page 59.
+The Board comprises four male Directors and delegates responsibility for diversity to the Nomination Committee, as explained in the Statement of Corporate Governance on page 57.

 The management of the portfolio is undertaken by the Manager through members of its portfolio management team.
-The Manager engages with the Company's underlying investee companies in relation to their corporate governance practices and in developing their policies on social, community and environmental matters and further information can be found in the Statement of Corporate Governance on page 61.
-The Manager has continued with its focus on developing its ESG framework and oversight capabilities.
-Further details on the Manager's approach to ESG and the progress made with developing its ESG framework can be found in the Chairman's Statement on pages 13 and 14.
-The Manager will be overseeing the collation of this information for the benefit of the Board but will also be supporting individual companies to identify ESG risks and opportunities and, where potential improvements are identified, will work jointly with investee businesses to make positive changes.
+The Manager engages with the Company's underlying investee companies in relation to their corporate governance practices and in developing their policies on social, community and environmental matters and further information can be found in the Statement of Corporate Governance on page 59.
+The Manager has continued with its focus on developing its ESG framework and oversight capabilities and further details can be found in the Chairman's Statement on page 13.
+The Manager oversees the collation of this information for the benefit of the Board, supports individual companies to identify ESG risks and opportunities and, where potential improvements are identified, works jointly with investee businesses to make positive changes.